 An mlabeledtr element represents one row in a table that has a label on either the left or right side, as determined by the side attribute.
-The labeledtr children represent the contents of the row and are identical to those used for mtr; all of the children except the first must be mtd elements.
+The label is the first child of mlabeledtr.
+The rest of the children represent the contents of the row and are identical to those used for mtr; all of the children except the first must be mtd elements.

 An mlabeledtr element is only allowed as a direct sub-expression of an mtable element.
-Each argument of mlabeledtr except for the first argume (the label) is placed in a different column of the table, starting at the leftmost column.
+Each argument of mlabeledtr except for the first argument (the label) is placed in a different column of the table, starting at the leftmost column.